nayyarabernardo/dados-yahoo-finance/README.md

 ##Licença

-Este projeto está disponível sob a licença MIT.
+Este projeto está disponível sob a licença APACHE.